Ensono/stacks-azure-data/docs/workloads/azure/data/architecture/architecture_data_azure.md

 ## Deployment workflow

-The following activity diagram depicts the steps to create the Core Data Platform, as well as the customizable Data Engineering Components:
+The following activity diagram depicts the steps to create the core Data Platform, as well as the customisable data engineering workloads:

 ![DeploymentWorkflow.png](../images/deployment_workflow.png)